BirdeeHub/ExampleKotlinPluginLoader/README.md

 It should be pretty readable for Java coders.

-The return types are after the function, the ? mean "can be null",

-vals cant be reassigned, vars can, class ClassName(): URLClassLoader() {} means ClassName extends URLClassLoader

-and PluginManager.kt is a static class (marked with object keyword at start)

-Other than that, it is all java, and java classes and JVM

-There is 3 usages of .filter {} and .map {} that might be a bit confusing but those work fine.

-it can also load from local or over the internet. so thats kinda cool.

 gradle is used for build, so just ```gradle build shadowJar```

 Default plugin directory when you run it assumes you are at project root but you can specify.